Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Problem Setting

 We consider a sequential recommendation setting in which users interact with a stream of recommended items over time.
-New users $u$ are sampled independently from some unknown distribution $D$, and time for each user is measured relative to their time of joining.
-Interactions occur at discrete time-points in continuous time, $t\in\R_+$, and upon user request: when a user $u$ queries the system for additional content at time $t$, the system responds by presenting a recommended item $x(t)\in\X$.
-We assume recommendations are governed by an existing and fixed \emph{recommendation policy} $\psi$, which determines $x(t)$ given a request from $u$ at time $t$.
-We allow $\psi$ to be stochastic, and make no additional assumptions on its structure or mechanics.
-User interactions are therefore described by a sequence of pairs $\Set{(t_i,x_i)}_i$, where $x_i = x(t_i) \sim \psi(u;t_i)\in\X$ is the item recommended to $u$ at time $t_i$.
+New users $u \in \Users$ are sampled iid from some unknown distribution $D$, and begin interacting with the system.
+In each interaction, the system recommends an item $x$ from the set of available items $\Items$, and users respond by reporting as feedback their rating $r \in \R$ for $x$.
+We assume recommendations are governed by an existing and fixed \emph{recommendation policy} $\pi_0$, which we refer to as the `base' policy.
+For concreteness, we follow \citet{dean2020designing, kalimeris2021preference, hron2022modeling} and model recommendations as being made on the basis of a personalized score function $\hat{r}(u,x)$, trained to estimate $\hat{r}(u,x)\approx r$, such that each item $x$ is recommended to $u$ via the softmax rule:\squeeze

-Our key modeling assumption is that subsequent request times, $t_{i+1}=t_i+\Delta t_i$ for $\Delta t_i >0$, are determined jointly by the user's `state' at time $t_i$ and the recommended item $x_i$ (note this means $\Delta t_i$ can depend on $t_i$).
-We consider user states as latent and in the abstract, but broadly expect `good' recommendations to entail frequent requests by inducing small values of $\Delta t_i$.
-Together, user $u$'s choice behavior, coupled with the policy $\psi$, induce a temporal point process (TPP) which governs the generation of interaction sequences of duration $t$ as $\Set{(t_i,x_i) \mid t_i \in [0, t]}\sim\TPP_\psi(u;t)$.